Northern Ireland- SUMMER

 Students should work with their academic advisor to ensure that these three credits are appropriately utilized for the student's major/minor requirements or to fulfill General Education requirements.

 All courses will be taught in English.
-The primary instructor will be Dr. Dominic Scott a professor at Millersville University.
+The primary instructor will be Dr. Scott Richardson, Assistant Professor at Millersville University.

 This cost includes: